denisgulev/user-management/README.md

 # User Management

 1. Implement API to create and retrieve a user
+   a. add also update and delete user APIs

 2. Add functionality to allow the login of a user with password and create a token for successful login -> **TODO**